Working from home is not so bad after all! :-)

 Science and Technology Facilities Council.

-I work with the largest machine that mankind has ever built, but most of the day I just sit in front of a computer and wonder why my software isn’t working.
+My Work: I work with the largest machine that humankind has ever built, but most of the day I just sit in front of a computer and wonder why my software isn't working.

 This job is exciting because it is at the very frontier of science, the most fundamental quest for knowledge, “to boldy go where no man has gone before”.